Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Deployment model

-To further enhance the system's reliability, deploying the Governance Application and the Klaw Cluster API Application on separate machines is recommended.
+To further enhance the system's reliability, deploying the governance application and the Klaw Cluster API application on separate machines is recommended.
 This setup minimizes the risk of both applications being affected by a single point of failure.

-With the understanding of Klaw's working mechanism, let's explore how to deploy Klaw in high-availability production-like environments using the Nginx load balancer.
+With the understanding of Klaw's working mechanism, let's explore how to deploy Klaw in High Availability production-like environments using the Nginx load balancer.

 ## Nginx load balancer

-In this section, let's explore how to achieve high availability for Klaw using Nginx as the load balancer.
+In this section, let's explore how to achieve High Availability for Klaw using Nginx as the load balancer.
 Nginx serves as an efficient HTTP load balancer, distributing traffic across multiple application servers, thereby enhancing the performance, scalability, and reliability of web